lauren-van-sloun/ADHDmail/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Provide example code that reproduces the issue.
+Specify any relevant exception messages and stack traces.

 **To Reproduce**
 Steps to reproduce the behavior: